 Mykonos Old Town is just a ten-minute stroll from the cruise dock.
-If you’re in the mood for exploring under your own steam there’s plenty to see within walking distance of the port.
+If you’re in the mood for exploring under your own steam there’s plenty to see within walking distance of the port or you could book a Mykonos guided tour.
 If you’ve only got one day in Mykonos you can take in the ancient history of nearby Delos and still see the beautiful sights of Mykonos with time to enjoy its windmills, pretty alleyways, shopping, beaches and good food.
-Here’s how to spend your time in Mykonos.
+Here’s how to spend a day in Mykonos.

 Mykonos Old Town